Lisp-Stat/statistics/README.md

-special, indirect or consequential damages whatsoever resulting from loss of use, data or profits, whether in an action of contract, negligence or other tortuous action, arising out of or in connection with the use or performance of this software, even if EKSL is advised of the possiblity of such damages.
+special, indirect or consequential damages whatsoever resulting from loss of use, data or profits, whether in an action of contract, negligence or other tortuous action, arising out of or in connection with the use or performance of this software, even if EKSL is advised of the possibility of such damages.